New world without tears

 John has seen a lot of people in heaven sitting on thrones.
 So this voice might come from someone other than God or Jesus, especially since the speaker refers to God as though God is someone else.

-Sounds very much like a prophecy Ezekiel made some 600 years earlier: “My dwelling place also will be with them; and I will be their God, and they will be My people” (Ezekiel 37:27 NASB).
+Sounds very much like a prophecy Ezekiel made some 600 years earlier: “My dwelling place also will be with them; and I will be their God, and they will be My people” (Ezekiel 37:27 New American Standard Bible).
 This is the language of ancient contracts, including those between God and the Jewish people.
 It’s a promise to be there for each other.
-When the Jews built a tent worship center, God made a similar promise: “I will dwell among the sons of Israel and will be their God” (Exodus 29:45 NASB).
+When the Jews built a tent worship center, God made a similar promise: “I will dwell among the sons of Israel and will be their God” (Exodus 29:45 New American Standard Bible).
 The Bible reports that God spoke to Moses and the priests at that worship center.

 Many scholars say God is doing the talking in verses 5-8.